isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2744.md

 ---
-title: ABSS - Premier Version 23 - 3 Users with InvoiceNow
+title: DM 3D Digital Booster - Package 1 Facebook / Instagram (3 Months)
 permalink: /productivity-solutions-grant/solutionrepo/solution2744
 ---

 ### Description

-ABSS Premier / Premier Plus is perfect for SMEs that require integrated accounting, advanced inventory, payroll and leave management software to manage transactions and other business areas.

-SMEs can process foreign currency transactions, track GST, analyze business performance accurately with its built-in reports & stay compliant effortlessly with the latest tax requirements.
-Payrolls are also quickly processed and comply with IRAS AIS (Auto-Inclusion Scheme).
+3D Brand Agency's 3D Digital Booster is an online marketing solution that comprises SEO/5C Analysis, Digital Marketing Strategy, Marketing Campaign Planning and Execution, Digital Assets Creation, and Live Analytics Reporting, for Facebook/Instagram and SEM/SEO.
+The maximum application quota for this solution has reached currently.
+You may wish to apply for this solution in the future.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Asian_Business_20210432_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DM_3D_BRAND_AGENCY_20210423_Desensitised_Annex_3_Part_12.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria